Fungi Academy — Standalone Nav (Jasper Paste Version)

 7. Pour your chocolate into a mold

 Remove the bain-marie from the water bath once the chocolate is 86° F and all the mushroom powder is mixed in evenly.
-Make sure to wipe the bottom of the bowl so the water does not drip into the mold.
+Pour into molds, weighing on a kitchen scale for precision.
+Tap the mold on the table to settle any bubbles.

 8. Put your chocolate in the fridge for 20 minutes